susoDominguez/ROAD2H-hooks/hooks/copd-careplan-suggest.md

 ## Workflow

-<mark>The `copd-careplan-suggest` hook fires when a practitioner has assessed the COPD case of the patient, assigning a GOLD COPD group (A, B, C, D) along with a selection of COPD medication treatments.
-The CDS Service then provides a collection of personalised care plans based on GOLD COPD 2017 where each of which contains non-conflictive clinical recommendations taking into account practitioner/patient choices -GOLD COPD group and medications-,immunization, lifestyle -e.g., smoker status- and comorbidities present in the patient's record which could potentially interfere with the COPD treatment.</mark>
+<mark>The `copd-careplan-suggest` hook fires when a practitioner has assessed the COPD case of the patient, assigning a GOLD COPD group (A, B, C, D) along with a selection of potential COPD medication treatments.
+The CDS Service then provides a collection of personalised care plans based on GOLD COPD 2017 where each of which contains non-conflictive clinical recommendations taking into account practitioner/patient choices -GOLD COPD group and medications-,immunization, lifestyle -e.g., smoking status- and comorbidities present in the patient's record which could potentially interfere with the COPD treatment.</mark>

 ## Context